IBM/watson-discovery-sdu-with-assistant/README.md

 From the `Customer Care Sample Skill` panel, select the `Intents` tab.

-Name the intent "#Product_Information", and at a minimum, enter the following example questions to be associated with it.
+Name the intent `#Product_Information`, and at a minimum, enter the following example questions to be associated with it.

 ![](doc/source/images/create-assistant-intent.png)